Repairing Burnt Summer Lawns

 The Repair Process

 Dry warm weather makes for testing conditions particularly if it has been dry for a period of time before seeding.
-This means there is no moisture in the soil and therefore any watering you do is gone in minutes, this is why we suggest building a reservoir of moisture in the soil prior to seeding.
-This can mean watering with a sprinkler for at least 8 hours just in one spot and a medium lawn can take days to water.
+This means there is no moisture in the soil and therefore any watering you do is gone in minutes.
+This is why we suggest building a reservoir of moisture in the soil prior to seeding.
+This can mean watering with a sprinkler for a couple of hours in any one spot.

-The seeds need to be soaked continuously for about 24hours to flush out germination inhibiting enzymes within it.
+The seeds need to be kept continuously moist or damp for about 24hours to flush out germination inhibiting enzymes within it.
 Unfortunately, light watering 2 or 3 times a day just means it goes through a cycle of wet, dry, wet, dry throughout the day which doesn’t get rid of the germination inhibiting enzymes.
 You can help the situation by:

 - Cover the area with a thin layer of polythene (available quite cheaply from builders merchants) to prevent evaporation.
 Remove once the seedlings are 2-3cm high